60-Gallon Air Compressors for Spray Painting: 5 Key

 Working with compressed air requires adherence to safety guidelines:

-- Ventilation: Always operate your air compressor in a well-ventilated area to prevent the buildup of fumes from paint and to ensure the compressor runs cool.
+• Ventilation: Always operate your air compressor in a well-ventilated area to prevent fume buildup from paint and ensure the compressor runs cool.

-- Protective Gear: When spray painting, wear appropriate personal protective equipment (PPE), including a respirator mask to protect against paint fumes and particulates, safety glasses for eye protection, and gloves.
+• Protective Gear: When spray painting, wear appropriate personal protective equipment (PPE), including a respirator mask for paint fumes and particulates, safety glasses for eye protection, and gloves.

 Pre-use Checks